hiCozyty/homelab/readme/centralized_credentials_management.md

 # Centralized Credentials Management

-Self hosted Vaultwarden server used exclusively for homelab VM credentials management, bound to `localhost` only.
+Self hosted Vaultwarden server is used exclusively for homelab VM credentials management and is bound to `localhost` only.

+# Demonstrations

+## Getting credentials for RHEL host ssh session

+...

+## Getting credentials for VM10001 (kali) ssh session

+...

+## Getting credentials for VM20001 (windows) ssh session

+...

 ## Hardware and Software Requirements

 1. Fedora Daily Driver sitting in trusted LAN with at least 1GB of RAM and 2 CPU cores.
 2. Yubikey
 3. Tiling window manager (hyprland)

-## Demonstration

 ## Install Yubikey Manager on Fedora